-Next to commission rates, being able to trade the instrument you want is important.
-Lightspeed Trading provides its clients with Stock Trading, Options Trading and Futures Trading while Fidelity Investments gives clients access to Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Fidelity Investments offers its clients access to 13204 different mutual funds while Lightspeed Trading has 0 available funds, a difference of 13,204.00.
-Commission free ETFs also should not be forgotten, Fidelity Investments offers 91 versus Lightspeed Trading's total of 0.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Lightspeed supports Stock Trading, Options Trading and Futures Trading while Fidelity supports Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, Fidelity offers its clients access to 11246 different mutual funds while Lightspeed has 0 available funds, a difference of 11,246.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Lightspeed has virtual trading, Fidelity doesn't.
 For mobile trading, Fidelity along with Lightspeed both support the iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity while Lightspeed offers none of these.

 Overall, between Fidelity and Lightspeed, Fidelity is the winner.